JOEMAMAHACKER/YouTube-app/README.md

 Have fun!

 # Note
 This is not done.
-We are currently working on vidoos, you could say this is wip.
+We are currently working on showing videos/playlist.
+This is wip for now......